 “Workplace violence” is defined broadly as any act of violence or threat of violence that occurs in a place of employment.
 This includes, as expected, verbal and written threats of violence and incidents involving the use of firearms or dangerous weapons regardless of whether an employee sustains an injury.
 However, the definition also captures acts such as a threat that results in or has a high likelihood of resulting in injury, psychological trauma, or stress, regardless of whether the employee sustains an injury.

-Don’t know where to begin?
-Risk Resiliency has developed a checklist to help your organization in its journey to compliance.
-See below to download resources that explore the requirements and best practices of a Workplace Violence Prevention Program.
+Need help navigating the ongoing requirements?
+Risk Resiliency has created a comprehensive checklist to assist your organization in managing its compliance journey.
+See below to download resources that explore the key requirements and best practices for establishing a Workplace Violence Prevention Program.

 Workplace Violence Program Resources